Drinking Water Final-Form Regulation:

-The proposed Drinking Water Disinfection Requirements Rule was published in the PA Bulletin on February 20, 2016 with a 60-day comment period which ended April 19, 2016).
+The Disinfection Requirements Rule (DDR) was published as final in the Pennsylvania Bulletin on April 28, 2018.

 EPA Chesapeake Bay TMDL